 How does FiberCast manage its network?

-FiberCast uses various tools and techniques to manage its network, deliver the Service, and ensure compliance with this Policy and the Business Services Agreement.
+FiberCast uses various tools and techniques to manage its network, deliver the Service, and ensure compliance with this Policy and the Services Agreement.
 These tools and techniques are dynamic, like the network and its usage, and can and do change frequently.
 For example, these network management activities may include (i) identifying spam and preventing its delivery to customer email accounts, (ii) detecting malicious Internet traffic and preventing the distribution of viruses or other harmful code or content, and (iii) using other tools and techniques that FiberCast may be required to implement in order to meet its goal of delivering the best possible broadband Internet experience to all of its customers.

 Are there restrictions on data consumption that apply to the Service?

 The Service is for commercial use only in a small, medium, or large business as determined by the applicable Business Services Agreement.
-Therefore, FiberCast reserves the right to suspend or terminate Service accounts where data consumption is not characteristic of a typical commercial user of the Service as determined by the company in its sole discretion, or where it exceeds published data consumption limitations.
+Therefore, FiberCast reserves the right to suspend or terminate Service accounts where data consumption is not characteristic of a typical home or commercial user of the Service as determined by the company in its sole discretion, or where it exceeds published data consumption limitations.
 Common activities that may cause excessive data consumption in violation of this Policy include, but are not limited to, numerous or continuous bulk transfers of files and other high capacity traffic using (i) file transfer protocol ("FTP"), (ii) peer-to-peer applications, and (iii) user generated content sites.
-Your business must also ensure that its use of the Service does not restrict, inhibit, interfere with, or degrade any other person's use of the Service, nor represent (as determined by FiberCast in its sole discretion) an overly large burden on the network.
-In addition, your business must ensure that its use of the Service does not limit or interfere with FiberCast's ability to deliver and monitor the Service or any part of its network.
+You must also ensure that its use of the Service does not restrict, inhibit, interfere with, or degrade any other person's use of the Service, nor represent (as determined by FiberCast in its sole discretion) an overly large burden on the network.
+In addition, you must ensure that use of the Service does not limit or interfere with FiberCast's ability to deliver and monitor the Service or any part of its network.

-If your business uses the Service in violation of the restrictions referenced above, that is a violation of this Policy.
-In these cases, FiberCast may, in its sole discretion, suspend or terminate your business' Service account or request that it subscribe to a different version of the Service if it wishes to continue to use the Service at higher data consumption levels.
-FiberCast may also provide versions of the Service with different speed and data consumption limitations, among other characteristics, subject to applicable Business Services Agreements.
+If you or your business uses the Service in violation of the restrictions referenced above, that is a violation of this Policy.
+In these cases, FiberCast may, in its sole discretion, suspend or terminate your Service account or request that it subscribe to a different version of the Service if it wishes to continue to use the Service at higher data consumption levels.
+FiberCast may also provide versions of the Service with different speed and data consumption limitations, among other characteristics, subject to applicable Services Agreements.
 FiberCast's determination of the data consumption for Service accounts is final.